- 5 min read

 Save Money by Hiring the Best Debt Settlement Company

-If you are trying to find the a debt settlement companies to work with, your task recently became simpler.
+If you are trying to find a debt settlement company to work with, your task has recently become simpler.
 In late 2010, the Federal Trade Commission (FTC) released a set of rules to govern the debt settlement industry, making it easy for you to weed out the bad players.

 The FTC issued the rules to address the serious problem of some debt settlement firms taking fees from customers and doing nothing to help solve their debt problems.
 To protect you from these predatory firms, strict rules on charging advance fees were put in place.
 The FTC rules state that a debt settlement firm that engages in telemarketing cannot collect any fees until:

 - "The debt relief service successfully renegotiates, settles, reduces, or otherwise changes the terms of at least one of the consumer's debts;

 - "There is a written settlement agreement, debt management plan, or other agreement between the consumer and the creditor, and the consumer has agreed to it; and

 - "The consumer has made at least one payment to the creditor as a result of the agreement negotiated by the debt relief provider."

 FTC rules also strictly govern the advertising claims that settlement firms make.
 Firms can only quote success rates in their ads if they can back it up with evidence.
 Before you hire a debt settlement company, it has to disclose to you: how long it should take you to see results, what your program will cost, and the negative consequences that may result.

 Find a debt settlement provider that complies with all the FTC requirements by speaking with one of Bills.com's pre-screened debt providers.